LOOK BEYOND THE OBVIOUS

 Å: In the beginning I thought the GDF project was quite stressful because I thought we had to do more work than we needed in the end.
 I wasn't used to "just" presenting our ideas, or to pitch them with a pdf.
 I was used to having ideas, developing them, and then printing and presenting one of them.
 I feel it was interesting and good for me to learn about ideas generation - rather than just having one idea that I like and developing that - only to sometimes have problems with it.
 It was good for me to learn about these steps and thinking about the client, message and target audience instead of just the design and outcome.
 Having said that, I'm not really into advertising so I cant say it was the most fun project of the year.

-tion and your ability to come up with ideas has become quicker now compared to when you first did it with the GDF project?
+C: Do you feel like your capacity for ideas generation and your ability to come up with ideas has become quicker now compared to when you first did it with the GDF project?

 Å: It depends on what project really.
 For an example, on the Wallpaper* project we had to try and come up with ideas on how they could market themselves in ways they haven't done already, which was quite hard because they've done so much.
 You can get stuck in the clichés.
 So that took time, but I guess with all new projects, if you haven't done anything similar before it will take time.
 If I were to go back to the GDF now, or just have the same target audience or message as I've had before I would definitely do it quicker.
 It's just a matter of experience - if you've done research for something similar before you're bound to do it quicker.